rcrews/datetime/README.md

 ## The front-end dev

-The front-end dev will write JavaScript to scan the page text for these date stamps and then replace them with an unambiguous format for the local reader.
+As front-end devs, we will write JavaScript that scans the page text for these date stamps, and then replaces them with an unambiguous format customized and optimized for each site visitor.

 ### Add an event listener

-The front-end dev starts by adding a function to the page onload handler so the function `localizeIsoStrings(event)` runs when the page loads.
+We start by inventing a name for the starting point of our solution, `localizeIsoStrings`, and adding it to the page onload handler so it runs when the page loads.

 ```javascript
 function localizeIsoStrings(event) {